AndydeCleyre/colorcodebot/README.rst

 Send `@colorcodebot`_ the code you want highlighted, as a forwarded or original direct message.

+Or, make it an admin of your group (you can remove all specific permissions), and it will send an image of any monospace content sent in the chat.

 .. image:: https://user-images.githubusercontent.com/1787385/174463143-47d33543-15e5-4633-9318-b51624b9146e.png
    :alt: Screenshot of the bot in action
    :align: right